SuperOfficeDocs/superoffice-docs/docs/api/diary/invitations.md

 title: invitations
 description: Invitations
 author: {github-id}             # Your GitHub alias.
-keywords:
+keywords: diary
 so.topic: concept
 ---

 # Invitations

-When two appointments have a shared text record and different status values it can be called an invitation.
+When 2 appointments have a shared text record and different status values it can be called an invitation.

 Invitations are **created** when calling meetings or other arrangements between different members of a company.